 Business valuation experts provide strategic guidance for businesses at their most critical junctures, such as financing, financial reporting, tax management, business planning, ownership transition, and litigation.

 An Elite-Rated member of the peer-voted Super Appraisers® Global Network of internationally-recognized appraisal luminaries.

-EDS Business Valuation experts are American Society of Appraisers (ASA) and/or The Royal Institution of Chartered Surveyors (RICS) business valuation instructors, reviewers—all being well-published luminaries in the global valuation community.
-We specialize in providing Business Valuation expert witness testimony and we have prevailed in billions-of-dollars at issue in some of the world’s most important—high-profile—and valuable Business Valuation-related litigation and Alternative Dispute Resolution (ADR).
+EDS Business Valuation experts are American Society of Appraisers (ASA) and/or The Royal Institution of Chartered Surveyors (RICS) business valuation instructors and reviewers—all being well-published luminaries in the global valuation community.
+We specialize in providing Business Valuation expert witness testimony services and we have prevailed in billions-of-dollars at issue in some of the world’s most important—high-profile—and valuable Business Valuation-related litigation and Alternative Dispute Resolution (ADR).

 Our Business Valuation experts understand, develop and report critical multi-disciplinary component value drivers and provide the insight, research, and professional opinions-of-value that are independent and objective and render credible findings that will withstand scrutiny and challenges from regulatory, judicial, and taxing authorities.